-On January 31, 2022, ISO-NE and National Grid filed third revised Local Service Agreement ("LSAs"), one among New England Power, ISO-NE, and The Narragansett Electric Company ("Narragansett"), the other among New England Power, ISO-NE, and Block Island Utility District d/b/a Block Island Power Company ("BIPCO").
+On January 31, 2022, ISO-NE and National Grid filed third revised Local Service Agreements ("LSAs"), one among New England Power, ISO-NE, and The Narragansett Electric Company ("Narragansett"), the other among New England Power, ISO-NE, and Block Island Utility District d/b/a Block Island Power Company ("BIPCO").
 The filing revises a surcharge in the LSAs for the recovery of costs for the Block Island transmission system from a carrying charge approach to a formula that uses actual costs in the year the surcharge is calculated, with a true-up mechanism.
 The revisions are expected to result in lower rates to Rhode Island (RI) customers.
 A January 1, 2022 effective was requested.
-Comments on this filing are due on or before February 22, 2022.
+Comments on this filing were due on or before February 22, 2022.
+On February 9, 2022, the Rhode Island Division of Public Utilities and Carriers ("RI PUC") submitted comments in support of the LSAs.
+No other comments were filed, and this matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).